bagaking/obsidian-plugin-scaffold/README.md

 tracks existing baseline debt, and dogfood needs a vault path supplied by the operator.

+## Packaging

+Run `npm run build` before `npm pack` or `npm publish`.
+The npm package entry point is `build/main.js`, and the tarball should include the generated Obsidian release assets under `build/`.

 ## Known Existing Debt

 - `npm run lint` is a baseline visibility check for existing TypeScript lint